 Ms. King and Mr. Styles were arrested and eventually charged with felony assault on a Police Officer.

-During the course of the legal process both King and Styles plead guilty to the felony assault which exposed them to a significant amount of jail time.
+During the course of the legal process, both King and Styles plead guilty to the felony assault which exposed them to a significant amount of jail time.
 Because we have a Justice system that is fair, their previous criminal history was taken into account for sentencing.
 Turns out, neither of them have a criminal history.
 So the Court and the attorneys get involved in trying to figure out what is “fair” for everyone involved.

 The court appearance.

 Both Ms. King and Mr. Styles made statements to the court and both of them offered apologies to not only Officer Bayani but also the Santa Cruz Police Department as a whole.
 Ms. King stated that she had a very difficult upbringing which involved both physical and sexual abuse.
 Her mother suffers from substance abuse problems and she spent time in the foster care system as a result.
-Ms. King managed to make her own way through life and has been gainfully employee since the age of 17.
-She is currently an manager at a downtown business according to her.
-In her statement Ms. King stated that she accepts full responsibility for her actions and has a tremendous amount of respect for Law Enforcement, particularly the SCPD.
+Ms. King managed to make her own way through life and has been gainfully employed since the age of 17.
+She is currently a manager at a downtown business according to her.
+In her statement, Ms. King stated that she accepts full responsibility for her actions and has a tremendous amount of respect for Law Enforcement, particularly the SCPD.
 She said that alcohol played a large part in what happened the night of the assault but she has since quit drinking and has been attending AA meetings.